 Send the coordinates to txt

 To send them to a txt file, just open a new file, copy the data from the orange column and paste it there.

 Then this file can be loaded from Google Earth, indicating the order, such as I explained it in that post.

-Of course, the Datum must be in WGS84 so they do not fall elsewhere.
-The columns have always been left to convert to UTM and concatenate for AutoCAD, as it was The original version Of this table.
+Of course, the Datum must be in WGS84 so that they do not fall elsewhere.
+The columns have always been to convert to UTM and concatenate for AutoCAD, as it was The original version Of this table.

 Downloading it requires a symbolic contribution for the download, which you can do with Paypal or credit card.